 - 1. Bored pile foundations shall be subjected to the following tests: - 1.1 Bearing Capacity Test shall be conducted at locations as specified in the plans or as designated by the Project Engineer to determine/check the actual bearing capacity of the completed bored piles against the required ultimate bearing capacity.
 As a minimum requirement for bridge projects, one (1) bored pile shall be tested representing each pile size and where there is significant difference in foundation materials.
 For multi-span bridges, tests shall be conducted one (1) at each abutment and one (1) at every other pier.
-For buildings, at least 5% of the total number of bored piles shall be tested.
-The total number of bored piles to be tested in a particular project shall be indicated in the plan and included in the summary of quantities.
+For buildings, at least 5% of the total number of bored piles shall be indicated in the plan and included in the summary of quantities.
 Additional tests may be conducted upon recommendation of the Project Engineer where deemed necessary.
-The testing of bored pile foundation.
+The testing of bored pile foundation should be undertaken on the first completed pile in a particular foundation.
 Construction of succeeding similar piles may be allowed only after acceptance of the test pile based on the results of bearing capacity test.